PHYSICAL THERAPY & OCCUPATIONAL THERAPY-HAND THERAPY AT MISSOULA BONE & JOINT

 There are unique physical health concerns for men and women ranging from pelvic floor, to prenatal, and post-partum issues.
 Women and men of all ages and all activity levels can experience conditions related to these health concerns that are painful or disruptive.

-Brianna specializes in pelvic floor diagnoses, and can help you address your concerns and guide you through a conservative program.
+Pelvic floor therapy can help you address your concerns and guide you through a conservative program.
 Every appointment is designed to discuss your needs and your concerns in a safe and welcoming environment.

 If you answer YES to any of the items listed below, WE CAN HELP!